-So what conclusions can be drawn?
-Is there a clear favorite between the Fujifilm X-T2 and the Fujifilm X-T2?
+So what is the bottom line?
+Is the Fujifilm X-T2 better than the Fujifilm X-E3 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.